kensanata/phoebe/README.md

     This is a paragraph.
     This is another paragraph.

-A link line starts with "=>", a space, a URL, optionally followed by a space and some text; the URL can be absolute or relative.
+A link line starts with "=>", a space, a URL, optionally followed by whitespace and some text; the URL can be absolute or relative.

     => http://transjovian.org/ The Transjovian Council on the web => Welcome                 Welcome to The Transjovian Council

 A line starting with "\`\`\`" toggles preformatting on and off.

     Example:
     ```
-    ./gemini-wiki
+    ./phoebe
     ```

 A line starting with "#", "##", or "###", followed by a space and some text is a